 As it is difficult, in principle, to reasonably estimate the number of stock options that will be forfeited in the future, the number here reflects only stock options that have actually been forfeited.

 Tax effect accounting

-1 Breakdown c of deferred tav accete and deferred tay lightlifter hu major cause 1.
-Dicakuowii (of deferred tax assets and ucicilicu tax naumues by major cause
+1. Breakdown of deferred tax assets and deferred tax liabilities by major cause